cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 To rejailbreak your device, simply rerun the command you just ran and then repeat any other applicable steps.

+Alternatively, you can also install a permanently signed semi-untethered jailbreak, which will allow you to rejailbreak your device without a computer.

+If you are using an A9(X) to A11 device on 15.0 to 16.6.1, you can follow <router-link to="/installing-dopamine">Installing Dopamine</router-link> to rejailbreak.

-Alternatively, if you are on 15.0 to 15.8.1, you can use <router-link to="/installing-meowbrek2">meowbrek2</router-link> to rejailbreak as well.
+If you are instead using an A8(X) device on 15.0 to 15.8.2, you can follow <router-link to="/installing-meowbrek2">Installing meowbrek2</router-link> to rejailbreak as well.

 :::